Hospital Policy

 Is information transferred outside the UK?

 The Trust may sometimes use service providers who process information in other countries, both within and outside the European Economic Area (EEA), because of this it may sometimes be necessary for personal data to be transferred overseas.
-However, before any transfer is made Calderdale and Huddersfield Foundation Trust will make sure that appropriate safeguards are in place so that the transfer of the data, its processing, storage and retention are securely controlled and in full compliance with the requirements of the GDPR.
+However, before any transfer is made Calderdale and Huddersfield Foundation Trust will make sure that appropriate safeguards are in place so that the transfer of the data, its processing, storage and retention are securely controlled and in full compliance with the requirements of the UK GDPR.

 What is our lawful basis for using information?